906-982 W 18th Ave and 907-969 W 19th Ave (Balfour Block) rezoning application (resubmission)

 Why is the City not holding Wesgroup accountable for replacing the existing rental units as the plan states?
 The site includes 26 3-bedroom units and 8 2-bedroom units.
 Given this, one can assume that the intent would be to replace the type that are onsite, not replace with 1-bedrooms and studios.

-HighQualityRental4Families asked over 2 years ago
+HighQualityRental4Families asked about 3 years ago

 The City is currently reviewing the rental aspect of the project to ensure that the proposed rental unit mix meets all of the Cambie Corridor Plan Unique Site policies related to the Balfour Block and the Tenant Relocation and Protection Policy.